jochenalt/Pentapod-Design/docs/assembly.md

-Design is tight, if the 3D printer is not precise in all axis,  3D print has to be amended manually.
-So, each leg needs to be assembled without wiring first to check if all parts fit together.
+It's a good idea to assemble each leg without wiring first to check if all parts fit together.
+If not, file until it does.

-Before assembling, put all servos to a null position with Herkulex Servo Manager.
+Before assembling, put all servos to a null position with Herkulex Servo Manager

 **Preparation**